rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ### Redirecting users

 Let's start with the simple stuff, when a user follows one of our shortened links, they expect to be redirected to the original URL.
-To do this, we'll create a new controller and add the corresponding route.
+To do this, we'll create a new controller and add the corresponding route:

 ```ruby
 # app/controllers/redirections_controller.rb